Stella-Nthenya/am-qa-lead-test/README.md

 # Thrive Themes - QA Team Lead Code Challenge

 This project is a simple web application that suggests tags based on user input, with a focus on detecting keywords like **"WordPress"** and **"Marketing"**.
-The application is tested using [Codeception](https://codeception.com/) for acceptance testing.
+The application is tested using [Codeception](https://codeception.com/) for acceptance testing and [Postman](https://www.postman.com/) for API validation.

+---

-## Feature Overview
+## 🌟 Feature Overview
 - Detects **"WordPress"** and **"Marketing"** keywords in user input (case-insensitive).
 - Suggests relevant tags based on detected keywords.
-- Prioritizes **WordPress** tags if both keywords are present.
+- If both keywords are present, all matching tags are shown.
+- If no relevant keywords are found, a fallback message is displayed.

+---

-## Fix Summary ✅
+## 📦 Source, Customization, and Bug Fix

-This project was built from the provided HTML at [https://thrivethemes.com/challenges/qa/](https://thrivethemes.com/challenges/qa/)
+This project was built using the HTML provided at [https://thrivethemes.com/challenges/qa/](https://thrivethemes.com/challenges/qa/).
+I used the provided HTML as a base and made the following changes:

-**Bug Fixed**: A variable naming mismatch (`contentForWordPress` vs `contentForWordpress`) caused tag detection to break.
+- ✅ **Bug Fix**: Corrected a naming inconsistency between `contentForWordPress` and `contentForWordpress` that caused tag detection to fail.
-✅ Fix: Renamed all instances to use consistent casing (`contentForWordpress`)
-✅ Tested locally — tag suggestion logic now works as expected.
+- ✅ **Mock API**: Created a backend endpoint `api/smart-tags.php` to simulate AI-powered tag suggestions for use with Postman/Newman.
+- ✅ **API Collection**: Developed a Postman collection to automate and validate the API logic.

+---

-## Test Coverage (Automated)
+## ✅ Test Coverage

 | TC ID | Title                                | Category         |
 |-------|--------------------------------------|------------------|
 | TC1   | WordPress Keyword Detection          | ✅ Positive       |